oasis-tcs/openc2-jadn/jadn-v2.0.md

 |         m |         n |         m..n | At least m but no more than n instances |

 * The default value of minOccurs and maxOccurs is 1.
-* There are two reserved sentinel values for maxOccurs:
+* maxOccurs includes non-negative integers (0..n), plus two reserved sentinel values less than 0:
   * UNSPECIFIED (-1) indicates that the upper bound is the $MaxElements package default ([Figure 3-1](#figure-3-1----jadn-schema-metadata)), or if not specified, an implementation-defined default.
   * UNLIMITED (-2) indicates that no upper bound is defined.
 Implementations are still limited